 Failing to comply carries real risks

 With the EAA, accessibility enforcement is becoming more rigorous across the EU, with each member state responsible for setting and applying its own penalties for non-compliance.
-This could mean public notices, fines or lawsuits depending on the market.
-The WCAG 2.1 AA standard will be the baseline for the EAA, but the EU will also be letting individual countries transpose it into law, which means it could become stricter and entail different sanctions on a country-by-country basis.
+This could mean public notices, fines or even lawsuits depending on the market.
+The WCAG 2.1 AA standard will be the baseline for the EAA, but individual countries may impose different requirements and remedies, which means it could become stricter and entail different sanctions on a country-by-country basis.

 But beyond legal exposure, accessibility failures come at the cost of usability, reputation and market reach.
 An estimated 1.3 billion people — roughly one in six worldwide — live with a disability.
 In the U.S. alone, the disabled population represents more than $1 trillion in annual disposable income.